 Mina’s most recent television credits include: Scott and Bailey (Series 4), Moving On (Series 6), In The Club, Remember Me, Happy Valley, Rocket’s Island (Series 1), The Slammer, The Wright Way, House of Anubis (Series 1-3), A Passionate Woman, Scoop (Series 1-3), The Sarah Jane Adventures (Series 2-5), The Invisibles, Shameless, Love Soup, Coronation Street, Mayo, A Midsummer Night’s Dream, Best Friends, Doctors and Nurses, The Thin Blue Line (Series 1-2).

 Film credits include: The Infidel and Maybe Baby.

 Siobhan excelled in both her training at The BRIT School and Arts Ed London School Of Musical Theatre, Graduating with BA (Hons) on a full Scholarship.

 Television credits include: EastEnders (BBC1), Olivier Awards (ITV), Pixie Lott, (Colgate Commercial), Booty Luv (MTV Music Video) and Jessie J (MTV Music Video, directed by Emil Nava).

 Siobhan is thrilled to be a part of the original cast of The Infidel – The Musical, dedicating her performance to those who enabled her journey to be possible.

 Concert credits include: Guest Vocal Soloist in Christmas Concert with The Royal Philharmonic Orchestra (RPO), Guest Vocal Soloist with the Hallé Orchestra, BBC Orchestras, Liverpool Philharmonic Orchestra and Guest Vocal Soloist in Feel the Spirit at Carnegie Hall (Mid America Productions) and Bermuda Festival with her pianist Jason Thompson.

-Workshops credits include: Louise Brown in Ghost the Musical (Directed by Matthew Warchus), featured Singer in Murder in The Cathedral (Wilton’s Music Hall).
+Workshop credits include: Louise Brown in Ghost the Musical (Directed by Matthew Warchus) and featured Singer in Murder in The Cathedral (Wilton’s Music Hall).